leanovate/swagger-check/README.md

 * swagger-check-core
   * Uses the above to create a tool box for creating ScalaCheck tests based on a swagger definition

-### Why is there just another implmenetation of JsValue?
+### Why is there just another implementation of JsValue?
 (Aren't there enough of those already?)

 Good point, but: We would like to generate json based on a given schema.
 One major feature of ScalaCheck is that it is not only able to generate arbitrary samples, but also shrink them down to find a minimum set of arguments to create a failure.